mplevako/slickurl/README.md

 # About SlickURL
- SlickURL is a slick clusterable sharded RESTful service, that allows to shorten links, arrange them in folders, and gather click count and other statistics.
+ SlickURL is a slick clusterable sharded RESTful service, whose core was written in September 2014 within the framework of a system design and coding interview.

+ The service allows to shorten links, arrange them in folders, and gather click count and other statistics.
 It is Scala-based and uses Spray, Akka, Reactive Slick and distributed pub-sub.

  Akka's clustering, distributed pub-sub as well as deployment support allow to decouple services and make them truly distributable.

- Spray together with detachable context handling actors allow http request processing to run smoothly in such distributed and decoupled environment.
+ Spray together with detachable context handling actors allow HTTP request processing to run smoothly in such distributed and decoupled environment.
 Those actors are created for each request and eventually complete it either with timeouts or with responses to distributed messages sent over the cluster.
 Anyway requests are handled properly and the dedicated actors are stopped correctly so that there are no dangling ones.